Pickleft/Window-Manager/README.md

 Window Automation &amp; Management for .Net C#

 # Getting Started :
    * Manually adding the reference :
       * Download the latest Release.
+      * Download the latest Release.
       * Right click "References" in your solution explorer in Visual Studio 22.
       * Click add reference.
       * In the Browse tab click Browse.
       * Head to the location of the downloaded Release and select it and double click it.

 ### No Documentation At This Moment.

 # Usage

    * The **XML documentation** in the source is *self-explanatory*.
    * Usage, for instance :
  ```cs
             Process[] procs = Process.GetProcessesByName("Clicker");
             foreach (Process proc in procs)